rdsea/IoTCloudSamples/README.md

 Mostly a ML unit is a model that can be encapsulated into a single ML sevice instance.
 ML units implement ML models that can be deployed as a service unit.
 - [BTS Prediction](MLUnits/BTSPrediction/): a set of ML units for dynamic prediction of alarms and other problems within a telco base transceiver station.
-- [Llama2](MLUnits/SimpleLlama2/): simple deployment of llama2 small model
+- [Llama2](MLUnits/SimpleLlama2/): a simple deployment of a llama2 small model, using AMQP API.

 ## IoT, Cloud and Network Function providers